Activities in Manhattan

 Madison Square Park| ©Hellotickets

-While it's true that Central Park is the main lung of Manhattan and the largest urban park in New York, on Fifth Avenue next to the Flatiron Building is a small park not known by all visitors to the city which is an oasis of calm in the middle of bustling Midtown: Madison Square Park (for me, one of the best parks in New York).
+While it's true that Central Park is the main lung of Manhattan and the largest urban park in New York, on Fifth Avenue next to the Flatiron Building there is a small park not known by all visitors to the city which is an oasis of calm in the middle of bustling Midtown: Madison Square Park (for me, one of the best parks in New York).

 By the way, a good way to get around New York is the underground (fast and cheap) but if you feel like enjoying the streets of New York from another point of view, taking a bike tour of Manhattan is a great idea.